50% OFF Selected Carpets | MANY OFFERS END TUESDAY Browse Here

 Get Your Free Guide

 One of the main benefits of artificial grass is the fact that it requires so much less care than real grass.
-So, no more mowing, weeding, fertilising, watering, or whispering sweet nothings to the grass to make it grow – hurrah!
-However, it still needs a little TLC to keep it looking its best.
-In fact, artificial grass is an investment that can last for years, even decades, if looked after correctly.
+No more mowing, weeding, fertilising, watering, or whispering sweet nothings to the grass to make it grow!
+It still needs a little TLC to keep it looking its best though, and we’re going to show you how.

-And what’s even better is it takes minimal effort to maintain artificial grass!
-Here, we share with you all the tips and tricks you need to know when caring for artificial grass, from how to remove pet stains from your lawn to your essential guide on how to clean artificial grass, so you'll have the perfect outdoor space for hosting garden parties.
+Compared to the real thing, it takes minimal effort to maintain artificial grass, but if looked after correctly, artificial grass can last for years - even decades!
+Here, we share with you all the tips and tricks you need to know when caring for artificial grass, from how to remove pet stains from your lawn to your essential guide on how to clean artificial grass, so you'll always have the perfect outdoor space.

 How often should you clean artificial grass?